dy/gl-waveform/qa.md

 	+ internal state is fuzzy anyways: we use `calc` method, which is redundant
 + possible to get rid of `calc`, making runtime-prop calculation on access − forces `calc` every `render`: no central way to avoid calcs
++ sometimes we may need to calc specific props, like `viewport` or `range`.
+But running `calc` forces recalc of all props.